 Helmholtz Innovation Labs are physical locations where scientific expertise and the needs of industry and its customers are iteratively matched.
 Long-term "enabling spaces" emerge here for ideas to be tested out.
 Their aim is to integrate entrepreneurial partners in joint development projects over the long term.
 This notion of commercialization distinguishes Helmholtz Innovation Labs, as "Think and Do Tanks", setting them apart from pure research laboratories.

-Close and iterative interaction between science, industry (SMEs and large corporations) and users/customers will contribute not only to helping to improve technology, but also involving the perspectives of other market participants early in the process, which can be critical for the successful development, from the invention to innovation.
+This close and iterative interaction between science, industry (SMEs and major corporations), and users or customers is not only intended to help improve technologies, but also to bring in, at an early stage in the process, the different perspectives of other market participants that are critical for the success of the development from invention to innovation.